 Need some help with how to organize your workouts?
 Learn how to build your workout plan here.

 3 – Decrease Your Strength Training

 If you’ve been strength training consistently for the past 8+ weeks, you should slowly start decreasing your exercises.
 It’s important to maintain your frequency though, to keep your body in a routine.

-Some ideas are to still go to the gym the same number of times per week, but focus only on body-weight exercises or stretching, try yoga, or drastically decreasing the number of reps on heavy-weight exercises.
+Continue going to the gym as you normally do, but focus only on bodyweight exercises or stretching, try yoga, or drastically decrease the number of reps and weight for strength exercises.

 1-2 Weeks Before